Seven Days Inside the Monumental City

 Ideal For

-Architecture enthusiasts, First-time visitors to Brazil, Culture seekers, Photography lovers, Solo travelers, Couples
+Architecture enthusiasts, First-time visitors to Brazil's interior, Photography buffs, Couples who like urban planning stories

 Day-by-Day Itinerary